 That doesn’t mean I recommend that each person believes in their projects not considering the feedback, that is another extreme (and dangerous) consideration, but specifically about myself, I have been proven right time and time again.
 It would be appropriate to trust my intuition more.

 I presented last week at the master’s degree a study on burnout.
 My colleagues got tired and wanted to go home earlier (as if they couldn’t remember the seminar ends at 8, not at 7.30 PM), a colleague accusing me I don’t know how to manage my time.
 Then I asked the teacher what she thought of the presentation and she said it was OK.
-It’s just that the most part of the HR students at SNSPA are there to get a shiny diploma and not really learn anything.
+It’s just that most part of the HR students at SNSPA are there to get a shiny diploma and not really learn anything.

 What I learned from this experience, together with participating in another seminar with a different group (where I was accused of putting too many questions to the teacher), was that by the time that these 2 years of masters’ degree will end, it is very likely that I will know more than my colleagues.
-In a long-term, I will become a better HR specialist in the Romanian HR market than they will be.
+In the long-term, I will become a better HR specialist in the Romanian HR market than they will be.
 And it’s not a matter of experience, it’s just a matter of interest.

 As for the film classes, I have settled the things through a “friendly chat” with the teacher via e-mail.
 And for Recitiri, I have sent my explanation about my absence to the founder (Sorin Tudor) and to the moderator (Dragoş Butuzea).